As a sexual assault counselor of Indian origin, a desi client walked in saying,

 Some minorities may ask, “What’s the point in getting counseling if it may not work? ”

+If you reach a point where you truly do need to talk to a professional, does this mean that a desi therapist will ALWAYS be your best bet?
+There is no black and white answer to this.
+While my client realized that she was okay seeing a desi therapist, I didn’t have the best experience seeing a desi psychologist in high school.
 When I was 17, I was having chronic anxiety and difficulty focusing in school.
 Sure, I tried to ignore it and let it go.
 That’s what my parents and other Indian parents suggested to do.
 But, bottling things up made my anxiety worse.
 When I told my guidance counselor about how I was silently struggling, he suggested that a therapist from the same culture may be able to help me and get on my parents’ good side.

 So, my parents grudgingly agreed to check out the desi psychologist that my school recommended.
 I will admit that I had the same fears that my current client had.
 What if this woman is a judgmental and old-fashioned auntie?
 What if she’s going to babble to other people?
 What if she tells my secrets to my parents?
 What if she tries to get me to act like an Indian girl from the 1970s?